yehonatancohen/whatsapp-mass-group/README.md

 A couple of scripts to select hundreds of people to add to a group

 TO RUN:
-Copy the addPeople function to whatsapp web's console (F12 and then select console on top) after opening the "Add Participiant" window type in console addPeople({amount you want to choose}) and then confirm the addition to the group
+Copy the functions to whatsapp web's console (F12 and then select console on top) after opening the "Add Participiant" window type in console addPeople({amount you want to choose divided by 30}) and then confirm the addition to the group

 BE CARFUL!